-- 2f) Investigate piloting new combination prevention technologies, such as injectable PrEP or other emerging methods of combination prevention. - 2g) Investigate removing special authority criteria for PrEP and aligning PrEP and PEP prescribing to increase access.
+2f) Investigate piloting new combination prevention technologies, such as injectable PrEP or other emerging methods of combination prevention.

-18 Engaging in sexual acts while under the influence of stimulant drugs, such as methamphetamines.
+25 Engaging in sexual acts while under the influence of stimulant drugs, such as methamphetamines.

-- 2h) Expand and promote telehealth services in rural areas to increase access to combination prevention. - 2i) Investigate new models to increase access to PrEP and PEP delivery.
-This could include establishing models for nurse-led PrEP and PEP delivery (including nurse prescribers in primary health care services) and piloting new models for delivery, such as telehealth, community-led and delivered initiatives, and provision in pharmacies. - 2j) Investigate new sustainable models to increase access to PrEP and PEP for migrants at risk of HIV who are unable to access funded health care, for example, seasonal workers and international students.
+- 2g) Investigate removing special authority criteria for PrEP and aligning PrEP and PEP prescribing to increase access. - 2h) Explore options to increase access to combination prevention in rural areas including telehealth services.
+Expand and promote telehealth services in rural areas to increase access to combination prevention. - 2i) Investigate new models to increase access to PrEP and PEP delivery.
+This could include establishing models for nurse-led PrEP and PEP delivery (including nurse prescribers in primary health care services) and piloting new models for delivery, such as telehealth, community-led and delivered initiatives, and provision in pharmacies.
+Representatives from priority groups should be involved in the process. - 2j) Investigate new sustainable models to increase access to PrEP and PEP for migrants at risk of HIV who are unable to access funded health care, for example, seasonal workers and international students.